Happily-Coding/portfolio/my-deployment.md

 Ok, now download from this repository/.github the workflows starting with alt_ .
 They are the alternative workflows with the process i described.

-Commit and push the workflows.
+Commit and push the workflows to the correct remote.
 Make sure NOT to push .env

 You can see that on the workflows that ran with your CI/CD at https://github.com/youruser/yourrepo/actions